postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 To commit and push the changes to the remote repository:

 1. Select <!-- TO DO: ADD SOURCE CONTROL ICON --> **Source Control** in the right sidebar.
-1. If there are unstaged changes, you can add them by selecting **+ Stage**.
-If you want to review the changes before adding them, select **View Diff**.
+1. If there are unstaged changes, you can add them by selecting **+** next to a changed file.
+If you want to review the changes before adding them, select the diff icon <!-- TO DO: ADD DIFF ICON -->.
-1. To commit the changes to the active branch, enter a commit message and select **Commit changes**.
+1. To commit the staged changes to the active branch, enter a commit message and select **Commit changes**.
 If you want to commit the changes to a new feature branch instead of the active branch, select **Create a new branch for this commit** and enter a branch name before committing.

-    > If you configured a remote repository but haven't configured a local repository, you don't need to commit your files before pushing.

-1. Select **Push** next to a commit to push the changes to the remote repository.
+1. The push icon <!-- TO DO: ADD SOURCE CONTROL ICON --> indicates the number of commits your active branch is ahead of the remote branch.Select the push icon to push the changes to the remote repository.
 If there are changes in the remote repository, you'll be prompted to [pull the changes](#pulling-changes) before pushing.

+    > If you configured a remote repository but haven't configured a local repository, you don't need to stage or commit your files before pushing.
+Just enter a commit message and select **Commit and Push**.

 <!-- TO DO: VALIDATE STEPS, ADD SCREENSHOT -->